Jules Bianchi: Early and personal life

 His favourite racing driver was Michael Schumacher.

-Early career
+Junior racing career

 Bianchi's exposure to motorsport started at around 3 years of age through karting and was facilitated by the fact that his father owned a kart track.
 Since age 17, Bianchi was professionally managed by Nicolas Todt.

 Formula Renault 2.0

 In 2007, Bianchi left karting and raced in French Formula Renault 2.0 for SG Formula, where he finished as champion with five wins.
 He also competed in the Formula Renault Eurocup where he had one pole position and one fastest lap in three races.

 Formula 3 Euro

 In late 2007, Bianchi signed with ART Grand Prix to compete in the Formula 3 Euro Series.

-In 2008 Bianchi won the Masters of Formula 3 at Zolder, and also finished third in the 2008 Formula 3 Euro Series season.
+In 2008, Bianchi won the Masters of Formula 3 at Zolder, and also finished third in the 2008 Formula 3 Euro Series season.

 Bianchi continued in the F3 Euroseries in 2009, leading ART's line-up along with rookie team-mates Valtteri Bottas, Esteban Gutiérrez and Adrien Tambay.
 With eight wins, Bianchi sealed the title with a round to spare, at Dijon-Prenois.
 He then added a ninth win at the final round at Hockenheim.
 He also drove in the Formula Renault 3.5 Series at Monaco, after SG Formula acquired the cars formerly run by Kurt Mollekens.